 By using APIs such as those offered by Bloomreach, this solves the main problem of marketers being overly reliant on web developers to make edits for content or layout.
 This also removes the want or need to include a second, coupled CMS for WYSIWYG capabilities.

 How Does Bloomreach Work with commercetools?

-commercetools provides a headless commerce platform that connects to all frontends and applications.
+commercetools provides a headless ecommerce platform that connects to all frontends and applications.
 Bloomreach Experience, the headless experience cloud, integrates with commercetools's platform with the aim of shaving 6-8 months off implementations.